Maddy Prior: Singing career

 After a brief stint with Mac MacLeod in 'Mac & Maddy' (another act formed at The Cock pub), by 1966 she began performing with Tim Hart, another St Albans resident, and together they recorded two albums before becoming founding members of Steeleye Span in 1969.
 They were the backbone of the group until the early 1980s when ill-health forced Hart into semi-retirement.
 Prior plays the tambourine, spoons and ukulele, and always gives a sprightly performance of her individual dances.
 In 1974 Ralph McTell wrote "Maddy Dances" in her honour, included on his album Easy.

 Prior married bassist Rick Kemp, though they have since divorced.
 The singer Rose Kemp is their daughter.

 Prior has recorded session work, albums of her own songs and eclectic styles from medieval (with The Carnival Band), through British folk rock — Steeleye Span and Maddy Prior appeared on television with a regular BBC 4 programme Electric Folk — prog-rock and traditional songs, including session work on Mike Oldfield's Incantations.
 She left Steeleye Span in 1997 but returned in 2002.
 The 1999 album The Journey was recorded in 1995, when Maddy was still in the band, but not released until four years later.
 She was also one half of the duo Silly Sisters, which helped to boost June Tabor's career.

 Since 2003 Prior has run and hosted an Arts Centre called Stones Barn in Cumbria.
 Working with fellow singers and performers like Abbie Lathe and daughter Rose Kemp, Prior has offered residential courses focusing on singing, meditation, cookery and performance.
 Other events, hosted by other teachers, include classical Indian dances, painting and drumming.
 Prior campaigns on behalf of the charity Cancer Research UK.

-In 1983, Maddy became the namesake for Madelyne Pryor of the X-Men, created by Chris Claremont and Paul Smith.
+In 1983, Maddy Prior became the namesake for Madelyne Pryor of the X-Men, created by Chris Claremont and Paul Smith.
 The band was directly referenced five years after Pryor's first appearance in the comics in Uncanny X-Men #238 with Pryor's child self singing a line from "Gone to America", one of Steeleye Span's biggest hits.
 Claremont had previously named a one-shot character "Maddy Pryor" in Avengers Annual #10 (1981).